d-m-3/pds/README.md

 **Goal:** Test the conjecture "Every cubic graph *G = (V, E)*, with *|V| > 8*, has at least one PDS *S* of the maximum size, where *d_S(u) = d_S(v) = 3* for at most two vertices *u, v* in *S*".\
 **Execution and details:** It creates random cubic graphs and tests if, for every graph, there exists a PDS of the maximum size and *d_s(v) = 2* for every vertex *v*, except for at most `ds3_nb` vertices, where *d_s(v) = 3*.
 If there is no such PDS for a graph, the graph and all the PDSs of the maximum size are drawn, and the program's execution is stopped.
 The number of vertices in a graph and the number of created and tested graphs can be defined.
 If the boolean "only_nh" is set to "True", only cubic graphs that do not have a Hamiltonian cycle are considered (please notice that it takes much longer).
 - `usecase_create_nham_graph.py`\
-**Goal:** Generate non-Hamiltonian cubic graphs.\
+**Goal:** Generate, display and save random non-Hamiltonian cubic graphs on a given number of vertices.\
-**Execution and details:** It creates a non-Hamiltonian cubic graph on a given number of vertices, saves it in the given folder, with the number of vertices at the end of the filename.
-It also saves the figure in .png in the same directory.
+**Execution and details:** It creates a random non-Hamiltonian cubic graph on a given number of vertices, saves it in the given folder, with the number of vertices at the end of the filename.
+It also saves the figure in .png format in the same directory.
 - `gex.py`.
 It contains specific graphs used for unit tests and exceptions of cubic graphs on eight vertices, i.e., cubic graphs that do not have a PDS of the maximum size.